 2nd wealthiest man’s son is a monk

 Currently, Tan Sri has multiple business interests including those within the media (Astro), satellite (MEASAT) and telecommunications (Maxis) industry to name a few.
-Although Tan Sri is one of wealthiest person in the world, he is known for being very low profile.
-As a father of 3 children, most of us may imagine them to be 3 terribly spoilt children… on the contrary, his only son is a monk.
+Although Tan Sri is one of wealthiest people in the world, he is known for being very low profile.
+As a father of three children, most of us may imagine them to be three terribly spoilt children.
+On the contrary, Tan Sri’s only son is a monk.

 I am so excited to read that Mr Ananda has a son who has decided to devote his life to the Three Jewels.
 Doing so is not only great blessings for himself but also for his father and family.
-I rejoice and pray that Mr Ananda and his family will always be blessed be the three jewels.
+I rejoice and pray that Mr Ananda and his family will always be blessed by the Three Jewels.
 Just like when Siddhartha Gautama left his palace and riches to seek enlightenment.

 In 2008, as my friend and I sat down in the restaurant to eat our dinner, we saw a man in the hotel lobby.
 Immediately, we assumed that he was alone so decided to invite him for dinner.